Equity Leadership Initiative 2022/2023 cohort members

 “I am beyond humbled and excited to have been given this wonderful opportunity to connect and learn from other leaders in my community.
 As a woman of color, I feel like I have a duty to give back and dedicate as much time I can to bringing change to my community,” said Cruz.

 A licensed, independent clinical social worker, she earned a bachelor’s and a master’s in social work at Rhode Island College.
-Dalomba co-chairs Lifespan’s Advisory Committee on Anti-Racism & Health Equity Collaborative as well as the Diversity, Equity & Inclusion Community Engagement Committee sub-committee.
+Prior to her current role at FSRI, she was a Team Leader for Lifespan School Solutions, where she co-chaired the Anti-Racism & Health Equity Collaborative and the DEI Council Subcommittee on Community Engagement.

 “I am so excited to be part of the Equity Leadership Initiative Class of 2023.
 This is such a wonderful opportunity.
 I look forward to meeting new people.
 I hope to fine tune my skills, and learn new skills and methodology.
 It will be such a joy to share ideas in a think tank and learn from others who are already doing great things in our community,” said Dalomba.